PEtab Tutorial

 • time is the time point at which the measurement was performed.
 For brevity, only the first and last time point of the example are shown here (the omitted measurements are indicated by “…” in the example).

-• noiseParameters relates to the noiseParameters in the observables file.
+• noiseParameters relates to the noiseParameters in the observable table.
 In our example, the measurement noise is unknown.
 Therefore we define parameters here which have to be estimated (see parameters sheet below).
 If the noise is known, e.g. from multiple replicates, numeric values can be used in this column.

 3. Defining parameters